 Wifi Roaming

-The intention is that a WiFi client will choose “the best” access point (or rather “BSSID”) to connect to.
-If network conditions change, or a client is physically moved to a different location, then “the best” BSSID may change.
+The intention is that a WiFi client will choose “the best” access point (or rather “BSS”) to connect to.
+If network conditions change, or a client is physically moved to a different location, then “the best” BSS may change.

-Even if there is a only a single access point present, then a client may prefer to disconnect from the access point on one radio frequency band and reconnect on another band (e.g. switch from using 5 Ghz to). i.e. A single physical access point might have two or three different BSSIDs, one on each frequency band which it supports, and “roaming” between then looks a lot like the transition which occurs between access points.
+Even if there is a only a single access point present, then a client may prefer to disconnect from the access point on one radio frequency band and reconnect on another band (e.g. switch from using 5 GHz to 2.4 GHz). i.e. A single physical access point might have two or three different BSSs, one on each frequency band which it supports, and “roaming” between them looks a lot like the transition which occurs between access points.

 Over time, a number of optional features have been added to the WiFi standards to try to increase roaming performance within an ESS.
 These include: